vikrantpayal/drtoolkit.pro/README.md

 ## ABOUT
 fast tool for doctors (allopathy)

+## ASPIRATION
+Ability to maintain patient records.
+Doctor and hospital staff records.
+Integration with govt health id.
+Look up diseases by symptoms, apply filters based on patient history (use llm).
+Anonymized data visualization of disease trends across nation.
+Medicine search and recommendation, localized for brands.
+Manage inventory of medicines in hospital pharma.
+Integrate inventory with medicine search.
+Predict infectious disease spread.
+Patient reminders for repeat consultation.

 ## MAJOR BUSINESS FEATURES
 - [ ] Medicine search
     - [x] basic search of master data from json